-The following table shows the per share and total public offering price, underwriting discount, and proceeds before expenses to us and the selling stockholders.
+The following table shows the per share and total public offering price, underwriting discount and proceeds before expenses to the selling stockholders.
 These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional shares of common stock.

-TOTAL
+TOTA TOTAL

 PER SHARE NO EXERCISE FULL EXERCISE

 Public offering price \$ \$ \$

-Underwriting discount to be paid by:

-Us \$ \$ \$

-The selling stockholders \$ \$ \$
+Underwriting discount to be paid by the selling stockholders \$ \$ \$

-Proceeds, before expenses, to us \$ \$ \$

 Proceeds, before expenses, to selling stockholders \$ \$ \$

-The estimated offering expenses payable by us, exclusive of the underwriting discount, are approximately \$ .
-We have agreed to reimburse the underwriters for expenses relating to clearance of this offering with the Financial Industry Regulatory Authority, Inc. up to \$ .
+The estimated offering expenses payable by us are approximately \$\).
+We have agreed to reimburse the underwriters for expenses relating to clearance of this offering with the Financial Industry Regulatory Authority, Inc. up to \$\).
 The underwriters have agreed to reimburse us for certain expenses incurred in connection with this offering.